top of page

 Is your baby up to the challenge?

-At this age, your child is eager to try things for themselves; sometimes before you get the chance to step in to help.
-They might rush over to climb something on the playground or run to investigate something they're curious about.
+At this age, your child is eager to try things for themselves.
+Sometimes, they may rush over to climb something on the playground or run to investigate something they're curious about.
 Without the capacity to think through their actions before they do them, they'll be looking to you for support when things don't go their way.
-That mix of trying, checking in, and trying again is such an important part of your toddlers growth.
+That mix of trying, checking in, and trying again is an important part of your toddler's growth.

 Toddler climbing up a ladder.